mrc-ide/SIMPLEGEN/README.md

 # SIMPLEGEN

-This repos holds the code for the program SIMPLEGEN.
+This repository holds the code for the program SIMPLEGEN.
 Full details on the program, including installation instructions and tutorials can be found at the [SIMPLEGEN website](https://mrc-ide.github.io/SIMPLEGEN/).

 *This package is currently in development.
 Code contributors **must** read the guidelines [here](https://github.com/mrc-ide/SIMPLEGEN/tree/style_guide) before contributing.*